Return to archive

 Nablus soap, stacked for drying.
 Library of Congress, Prints & Photographs Division, [reproduction number, e.g., LC-DIG-matpc-00718]

-Its title, tannour, is derived from the Arabic name of the large conical towers of stacked soap for which the region’s soap industry is famed.
-These towers serve a crucial purpose in the process of soapmaking: drying the soap by optimizing its surface’s exposure to air.
-This process of optimization depends heavily on the tacit knowledge of the soap-maker: adjusting the tannour’s geometry and form to the vaulted architectural space of the soap factory.
+Its title, Tannour, is derived from the Arabic name for the large conical towers of stacked soap for which the region’s soap industry is famed.
+These towers serve a crucial purpose in the process of soapmaking: drying the soap by optimising its surface’s exposure to air.
+This process of optimisation depends heavily on the tacit knowledge of the soap-maker to adjust the tannour’s geometry and form to the vaulted architectural space of the soap factory.

 Submitted by